Currently not taking lash appointments

 sleep on your stomach or face.
 This will break your lashes.

 use heat near the extensions (such as a blowdryer or hot oven) as this can singe and straighten the lashes.

 sleep on your back or side.
 If this is difficult, purchase a sleep mask to protect lashes.

 be gentle and comb out lashes every day with lash brush to avoid tangles.

 wash eyes EVERY DAY with a gentle eye wash solution to remove oil, makeup, dust and debris.
 This will help you avoid eye infections as well as remove natural oils in the skin that can weaken the bond.

 rinse lashes with fresh water after swimming in a pool or the ocean.

 Do I need to "take a break" from lash extensions at any point?

 No. As long as the length and weight of the extension is appropriate for your lashes, there is no need to "take a break" from lash extensions.
 Damage to the natural lash happens when the extension is too long, too heavy, or during aftercare (sleeping on stomach, pulling, twisting or rubbing eyes/lashes etc).
 I would never risk the health of your natural lashes by putting on extensions that weren't suitable.
-If you have short, fine lashes don't expect to come out looking like Kim K. Aim for a natural look or try Volume lashes.
+Aim for a natural look or try YY or pre-made volume lashes for more fullness.
 At the beginning of each appointment I spend a little time checking your lashes for new growth, and in some situations I will scale back if I think its appropriate.
 You can, however, use a lash growth serum which will help strengthen and condition your natural lashes.

 Can I wear eye makeup with extensions?